KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp/README.md

 A glTF scene might reference resources already containing XMP metadata.
 A relevant example would be an image object referencing a PNG file with embedded XMP metadata.
+The metadata specified in the glTF object extends the metadata in the referenced resource.
-When this happens the XMP metadata specified in the glTF manifest takes precedence over the metadata embedded in the referenced resource.
+In case of conflicts, the XMP metadata embedded in the referenced resource takes precedence over the metadata fields specified in the glTF manifest.

 #### Transferring and merging metadata